nwcol/hybrid-zones/docs/Parameters.md

 ## Introduction
-The `Params` class is a required argument to instantiate the `Trial` class.
+The `Params` class is a required as an argument in instantiating an instance of the `Trial` class.
 Its role is to store an immutable collection of simulation parameters.
-During simulation, the `Params` instance is repeatedly passed to lower-level objects and made an attribute of structures such as the pedigree table, where its attributes are accessed to govern a variety of processes.
+During simulation, the `Params` instance is repeatedly passed to lower-level objects and made an attribute of structures such as the pedigree table, where its attributes are accessed to govern a variety of simulation processes.
 Params instances can be saved as JSON format files.

 The only required argument to initialize a Params instance is `g`, the number of generations to simulate; all other attributes have default values which can be overridden by keyword arguments.

 ## Parameters

-Here is a list of Params attributes and their types, biological interpretations, and functions in the simulation.
+Here is a list of Params attributes and their types, biological interpretations, and roles in the simulation.

 `subpop_n` : list of int, default `[N/2, 0, 0, 0, 0, 0, 0, 0, N/2]`